truong-bui/truong-bui.github.io/index.markdown

 I’m a senior game developer with over ten years of game industry experience.
 I have been using Unreal Engine since 2015.

 Most of my recent works are related to developing plug-ins and applications in Unreal Engine.
-My notable project is a free and open-source plug-in called Async Loading Screen for Unreal Engine.
-The plug-in was featured in the Unreal Engine Community Spotlight video, Sep 24, 2020.
+My notable project is a free and open-source plug-in called Async Loading Screen.
+The plug-in was featured in the Unreal Engine Community Spotlight video and granted Epic MegaGrant 2022.

 I have extensive experience as an indie game developer.
 Having worked on several game genres like FPS, RPG, TPS, platformers, and successfully released many games on both PC and Mobile platforms.
 This helps me have the ability to work on many areas in a game project.